GNUClay/GNUClay/README.md

 In the future, it will be a class in terms of object-oriented programming.
 Standard name.
 Globally unique.

-Examples:
+Examples: </br>

 `Tom, fire3, tom_and_jerry, _Tom, 1X, _1m_X_5`

-Variable.
+**Variable**.
 Standard name with the symbol $ before its.
 It is unique within its rule.

 Examples:

 `$dog, $X, $Z_1`

-Relation.
+**Relation**.
 Standard name with its parameters, that are followed for it in round brackets.
 Separator of these parameters - the comma.
 There must be at least one parameter.
 The parameter must be a class or a variable.